 top of page

-The Impact of Strength Training on Endometriosis: Unveiling the Powerful Benefits for Women's Health
+Strength Training for Endometriosis: Benefits for Pain Relief, Hormones, and Women’s Health

 Endometriosis arises when tissue similar to the uterus lining grows outside of it, leading to inflammation, pain, and sometimes scar formation.
 This misaligned tissue can create a range of uncomfortable symptoms, such as: